skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Populations and ecosystems.md

 ### Habitat
 - The place where an organism can be naturally found
 - It is characterised by the physical conditions by the physical conditions that an organism is most suited to
+- Within an ecosystem there are many habitats such as:
+    - Leaf litter
+    - Tree canopy
+    - Pond
+- Habitats contain further habitats called microhabitats

+### Ecological niche
+- How an organism fits into an environment
+- Describes where it lives and what it does in the ecosystem
+- No 2 species in an ecosystem can occupy the same ecological niche.
+This is known as the competitive exclusion principle